bprager/NewYearsCards/README.md

 - The tool normalizes common variants (e.g., `FirstName`, `Postal Code`, `Address1`) but the above headers are the recommended, tested defaults.
 - The `Country` column drives template selection and formatting rules (uppercasing last lines, country-specific layouts, etc.).

+For a fuller guide with sample rows and tips, see docs/SETUP_SHEET.md.

 ## Directories

 - `data/raw/<year>/` – downloaded Google Sheet (`mailing_list.csv`)